++char

 > `@t`499.984.265.845

-designates a Unicode atom, little-endian: the first character
+Aura @t designates a Unicode atom, little-endian: the first character

 in the text is the least-significant byte.

-converts from cord
+trip converts from cord to tape, and crip converts

-from tape
+from tape to cord.

 ++date